The reason you’re in a dead bedroom, is You.

 Each time we had sex my husband felt disconnected and discontent.
-However, he was so sex starved that he would take whatever intimacy he could get.
-I mean, we sort of had a good time, but I was always pleased when it was over.
-I always thought “that’s good, that’s done for a little while”.
+I usually felt relieved that it was over.
+I mean, we sort of had a good time, but I always thought “that’s good, that’s done for a little while”.
 Which, when you think about it, was awful.
 For both of us.

 Does that sound familiar?

-I’m guessing there’s elements of my above statement that apply to you and your experiences with your significant person.
-It’s probably been going on for some time and you feel like it’s never going to be any different.
-You’ve probably tried talking to your person about it, your friends too perhaps, but these conversations are difficult and strained and often don’t lead to any change.
+I’m guessing you might be in the same boat.
+I bet you’ve probably tried talking to your person about it, your friends too perhaps, but these conversations are difficult and often don’t lead to any change.

 So here’s the skinny.
 The reason you’re in a dead bedroom, is you.

-You’re the one that’s put yourself here, and you’re the only one that can change it.
-You can’t blame your partner for this entirely.
+It may be hard to hear, but I’m going to be honest with you here, and tell you that you’re the only one that can change the situation.
+You can’t blame your partner for this situation.
 Sure, they have a part to play, but to change things, you need to work on you first.
 You need to make you happy first.
+At least, that’s been my experience.

 Side note – if things are truly terrible for you, and your relationship is harming you, you should consider what you can do to get out of what you’re in.